katydecorah/wordle-action/README.md

 # wordle-to-yaml-action

 Save Wordle scores to a YAML file.
-Pair it with the [iOS Shortcut](shortcut/README.md) to automatically [create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event).
+Pair it with the [iOS Shortcut](shortcut/README.md) to automatically [create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event).

 ## Example output